 Yes, trainees must be in Canada at the time of application, and for the duration of the support.
 Potential applicants and trainees are invited to contact the relevant agency to inquire about eligibility before trainees arrive in Canada.

 2. Does the trainee need to be registered in a degree program?

 In order to be eligible for this support, the grant holder must be able to provide supervision to a trainee who will participate in research activities associated with the direct costs of the grant supplemented.
-The trainee must be a registered master's or doctoral student or a postdoctoral researcher who will participate in research during the time of the support.
+As of the start date indicated on the application form, the trainee must be a registered master's or doctoral student or a postdoctoral researcher who will participate in research during the time of the support.